CCIG-Champalimaud/metadata-classification/README.md

 * `model_dict`: a dictionary with keys being the names of the models and values being the paths to the models
 * `matches`: a dictionary with keys being the names of the models and values being the list of sequence types the model can predict (this is only used when the model is not a CatBoost model)
 * `heuristics`: a dictionary with keys being the names of the models and values being the heuristics used to determine the sequence type.
-Heuristics are defined in `src/msc/heuristics.py`
+Heuristics are defined in `src/msc/heuristics.py` (more information below)
 * `filters`: a dictionary with keys being the names of the models and values being a dictionary with keys being the DICOM tags and values being a list of values.
 These are used to filter the DICOM series before prediction and only works when using the Orthanc prediction API.

 Example of `config-api.yaml`: